 - You may participate in the Plan if you currently are a unitholder of record of our common or subordinated units or if you own our common units through your broker (by having your broker participate on your behalf). - Through the Plan, you may purchase additional common units by reinvesting all or a portion of the cash distributions paid on your common or subordinated units. - We have the sole discretion to determine whether common units purchased under the Plan will come from our authorized but unissued common units or from common units purchased on the open market. - The purchase price for newly issued common units will be the average high and low trading prices of the common units on the NYSE for the five trading days immediately preceding the investment date.
-The purchase price for common units purchased on the open market will be the weighted average price of all common units purchased for the Plan for the respective show the price of all common units purchased for the Plan for the respective %) for units purchased pursuant to the Plan. - Plan participants may deposit their certificated units in the Plan for safekeeping and reinvestment of distributions.
+The purchase price for common units purchased on the open market will be the weighted average price of all common units purchased for the Plan for the respective investment date.
+We will set a discount ranging from 0% to 5% (currently set at 0%) for units purchased pursuant to the Plan. - Plan participants may deposit their certificated units in the Plan for safekeeping and reinvestment of distributions.